School staff

 The State Library of Western Australia has a wide and growing range of electronic resources available for use by members and visitors.

-These include eBooks, online journals, audio books, eMagazines, current and historical newspapers and content services such as Ancestry and Kanopy.
 Resources for children and families include games, comics and movies.

 Many of these are available from home and are free.
 To join, visit the State Library of WA.